BBC Top Gear Thread 2021/2022

 Sorry, watching CHM back on Top Gear and the Grand Tour, whilst they made some wonderful TV, by the end they were caricatures of themselves, as if the original members of a band had formed a tribute act to themselves and just kept playing slightly different versions of their greatest hits ad nauseum.

 I enjoy current Top Gear a lot more than I enjoy Grand Tour.
 I think a lot of people have a romantic idea in their head that old Top Gear was pure gold, but towards the end it wasn't anything special and Grand Tour is way over scripted and lacking in any real ideas.
 I think they're simply too old for it now and aren't that entertaining by themselves, which is a shame having grown up watching them.
 The less said about their YouTube stuff the better.
-I think the current TG lineup works wellaaron_2000 said:
+I think the current TG lineup works well

 biggbn said: